Stationary Black Holes

 Such integrals are called \emph{Komar integrals}.
-One usually thinks of $L_a$ as the angular momentum of each connected component of the black hole.
+One usually thinks of $L_b$ as the angular momentum of each connected component of the black hole.
 Set

-Weinstein shows that one necessarily has $\mu_a >0$.
-The problem at hand can be reduced to a \emph{harmonic map} equation, also known as the \emph{Ernst equation}, involving a singular map from $\R3$ with Euclidean metric $\delta$ to the two-dimensional hyperbolic space.
-Let $r_a >0$, $a=1,\ldots,N-1$, be the distance in $\R3$ along the axis between neighboring black holes as measured with respect to the (unphysical) metric $\delta$.
-Weinstein proved that for \emph{non-degenerate} regular black holes the inequality \eq{acondition} holds, and that the metric on $\doc$ is determined up to isometry by the $3N-1$ parameters
+Weinstein showed that one necessarily has $\mu_b >0$.
+The problem at hand can be reduced to a \emph{harmonic map} equation, also known as the \emph{Ernst equation}, involving a singular map from $\R^3$ with Euclidean metric $\delta$ to the two-dimensional hyperbolic space.
+Let $r_b >0$, $b=1,\ldots,N-1$, be the distance in $\R^3$ along the axis between neighboring black holes as measured with respect to the (unphysical) metric $\delta$.
+Weinstein proved that for \emph{non-degenerate} regular black holes the inequality \myeq{acondition} holds, and that the metric on $\doc$ is determined up to isometry by the $3N-1$ parameters

-just described, with $r_a,\mu_a>0$.
+just described, with $r_b,\mu_b>0$.
 These results by Weinstein contain the no-hair theorem of Carter and Robinson as a special case.
-Weinstein also shows that for every $N\ge 2$ and for every set of parameters \eq{par} with $\mu_a,r_a>0$, there exists a solution of the problem at hand.
-It is known that for some sets of parameters \eq{par} the solutions will have ``strut singularities'' between some pairs of neighboring black holes, but the existence of the ``struts'' for all sets of parameters as above is not known, and is one of the main open problems in our understanding of stationary--axisymmetric electro--vacuum black holes.
-The existence and uniqueness results of Weinstein remain valid when strut singularities are allowed in the metric at the outset, though such solutions do not fall into the category of regular black holes discussed here.
+Weinstein also shows that for every $N\ge 2$ and for every set of parameters \myeq{par} with $\mu_b,r_b>0$, there exists a solution of the problem at hand.
+It is known that for some sets of parameters \myeq{par} the solutions will have ``strut singularities'' between some pairs of neighboring black holes, but the existence of the ``struts'' for all sets of parameters as above is not known, and is the main open problem in our understanding of \emph{stationary and axisymmetric} vacuum black holes.

 {\bf See also:} Asymptotic Structure and Conformal Infinity.
 Black Hole Thermodynamics.
 Initial Value problem for Einstein Equations.
 Positive energy Theorem and other inequalities in General Relativity.
 Spacetime Topology, Causal Structure and Singularities.